 RAINCOAST CRISPS: Subtle sweetness with a delightful crunch.
 THE DLM CHEESE SHOP

-INVITE CHEESE TO THE PARTY: By adding cheese to your charcuterie selection, it opens up a whole world of flavors and textures that go beautifully with wine.
+INVITE CHEESE TO THE PARTY: By adding cheese to your charcuterie board selection, it opens up a whole world of flavors and textures that go beautifully with wine.
 Just like choosing the charcuterie, think about varying the texture and flavors of cheeses from buttery to nutty, creamy to hard.
 The possibilities are endless and frankly that is the fun!

-CHEESEMONGER PRO TIP: “When selecting cheeses for my boards, I think of a rhyme I once learned.
+CHEESEMONGER PRO TIP: “When selecting cheeses for my charcuterie boards, I think of a rhyme I once learned.
 Something old, something new, something goat, and something blue.
 Make this your motto and you’ll have the framework for the perfect cheese board.” —Maritza Crowdy, The DLM Cheese Shop Manager, Springboro